flancian/garden/discussing social annotation and digital literacies.md

 [[metacognition]] and [[reflection]].

 [[paul schacht]] have them look at other people's annotations.
 Have students rifle through their own past annotations; marks in their books.
-Try to characterize the marks that they made
+Try to characterize the marks that they made; think about what they were trying to accomplish